More protection: UN says Earth’s ozone layer is healing

 WASHINGTON (AP) — Earth’s protective ozone layer is finally healing from damage caused by aerosol sprays and coolants, a new United Nations report said.

 The ozone layer had been thinning since the late 1970s.
-Scientist raised the alarm and ozone-depleting chemicals were phased out worldwide.
+Scientists raised the alarm and ozone-depleting chemicals were phased out worldwide.

 As a result, the upper ozone layer above the Northern Hemisphere should be completely repaired in the 2030s and the gaping Antarctic ozone hole should disappear in the 2060s, according to a scientific assessment released Monday at a conference in Quito, Ecuador.
 The Southern Hemisphere lags a bit and its ozone layer should be healed by mid-century.